 “Like I said, that’s a different topic,” Theta interjected.
 “As I mentioned earlier, vitae does in fact have different levels of energy.
 They do not exist in a state of flux as you’ve been taught.
 To keep things simple, I will categorize it into four levels.
 The lowest is what you consider hard vitae.
 This is the baseline, and when a living thing dies, the vitae particles temporarily enter this level before returning to the cycle.
 The second level is what you would consider soft vitae—what you consider living vitae.
 The third is the 3/4ths vitae within you that I mentioned.
 And then there is the fourth.”

-Alice began to feel a warm draft rising from above.
+Alice began to feel a warm draft rising from below.

 “This fourth energy level of vitae is highly volatile and unstable.
 Vitae particles in this state naturally coalesce together due to their similar energy states.
 Without the use of a conductor due to this coalescing, these vitae particles are visible to the naked eye.
 Also due to the high energy level these particles are in, they are unable to return to the cycle until their energy level drops down.”